iamaaasif/RailTracks/README.md

 # RailTracks
-An online metorship platform, where students and mentors can communicate through inbuilt communication system.
+It is an online metorship platform.
+The project is under progress and is being done for our CSE-424 (Software Engineering Laboratory) course.